-Banknotes are commonly available in denominations of £ 5, £ 10 and £ 20. £ 50 Notes are available but rare, again some traders may refuse them.
+Banknotes are commonly available in denominations of £ 5, £ 10 and £ 20.
+The higher denomination £ 50 notes are available, but rare, and some traders may refuse them.

-You should know, however, that banknotes in the United Kingdom are issued by individual banks, not by a central authority, with each bank using its own design.
+You should know, however, that banknotes in the United Kingdom are issued by individual banks rather than by a central authority, and you will find that each bank uses its own design.
 Apart from notes issued by the Bank of England, you will encounter notes from Northern Irish banks and the Bank of Ireland, plus you may also receive Scottish notes as change.
 All are valid currency but the different designs can be confusing.

-One word of caution.
+In addition, Northern Bank is now part of Danske Bank, which is issuing Pounds Sterling with a Danish company name.
+All of this will really only cause problems for you if you have a lot of leftover cash when you head home.
 Notes not issued by the Bank of England may be hard to exchange back in your home country, so spend them first!

-Rounding as outlines above is not the practice in Northern Ireland.
+Rounding as outlined above is not the practice in Northern Ireland.

-Possible—many shops in the border counties accept the "other" currency at their own (sometimes quite favorable) exchange rate (check it in real time at this link).
-You will, however, only get change in the local currency.
-You'll also find the odd parking meter that will accept Euros in Northern Ireland.
+Many shops in the border counties are flexible with currency and you accept the foreign Irish currency at their own (sometimes quite favorable) exchange rate.
+You will, however, only receive change in the local currency.
+The only other place where you will find some flexibility in currency is at the odd parking meter that will accept Euros in Northern Ireland.

 Plastic is Fantastic

 Credit cards are widely accepted everywhere in Ireland, with Visa and Mastercard being the most popular.
-Acceptance of American Express and Diners cards is decidedly lower, JCB cards are nearly unknown.
-There might also be a minimum purchase clause in many shops—no credit card transactions below € 10 or even £ 20.
-And beware of the trader charging you in your own currency "for convenience."
-Insist on being billed in Pounds Sterling or Euros when purchasing goods, not in Dollars (here the trader uses his own exchange rate, which will be very convenient to him and more than likely leave you short-changed).
+Acceptance of American Express and Diners cards is decidedly lower and JCB cards are nearly unknown.
+As in the US, there might also be a minimum purchase clause in many shops—no credit card transactions below € 10 or even £ 20—and beware of the trader charging you in your own currency "for convenience."
+Insist on being billed in Pounds Sterling or Euros when purchasing goods, not in Dollars.
+When charging you in your own currency, the merchant uses his own exchange rate, which will be very convenient to him and more than likely leave you paying extra.